mtsinganis/WearableComputing/CodeBook.md

     *SITTING
     *STANDNG
     *LAYING
+- An identifier of the subject who carried out the experiment.
+    +Integer
-- The average of each meassurament for each subject and each activity +Numeric
+- The average of each measurement for each subject and each activity +Numeric

 ### Features

 * `activity_ID`
     * Measured activity ID tag
-    * Field does not contain real name but an Id tag
+    * Field does not contain real name but an ID tag
         * Its range is from 1 to 6
     * Type : integer
     * Unit : NA, identifier